-DO YOU WANT TO SPOT A GEISHA, EAT CURRIED WHALE MEAT AND RICE, BUY A SAMURAI SWORD?
-Asakusa is the place.
-Crowded on to the bank of the Sumida River (隅田川) in Tokyo's northern suburbs, Asakusa is one remnant of the old "down-town" (Shitamachi) area of Edo fame.
-(Eds. note: the name Shitamachi is somewhat confusing: it does not mean "down-town" in the Manhattan sense, but rather refers to the lowlands upon which this city is built.
-These days, "down-market" might be more apt a term...)
+AsakusaWOULD YOU LIKE TO GLIMPSE A GEISHA, EAT CURRIED WHALE MEAT AND RICE, OR BUY A (POSSIBLY COSPLAYED) SAMURAI SWORD?
+Do you dream of being a dancer of a standup comedian, but just never manage the delivery?
+Asakusa might be the answer to your prayers.
+Crowded on to the bank of the Sumida River (隅田川) in Tokyo's northern suburbs, Asakusa is one remnant of the old "downtown" (Shitamachi) area of Edo fame.
+(Eds. note: the name Shitamachi is somewhat confusing: it does not mean "downtown" in the Manhattan sense, but rather refers to the lowlands upon which this city is built.
+These days, "downmarket" might be more apt a term...)

 It is a town that seems to have had better days, but is fascinating nonetheless.
 During the middle of the 20th Century, Asakusa was one of the most famous entertainment quarters in all of Japan.
 The working class, Shitamachi element still shows in the sometimes dilapidated housing styles and homeless tents on the river.
 There are also lots of temples, the foremost of which is Sensoji Temple, built in 645AD.
 The temple was built in honor of the Goddess Kannon, from which the Japanese company Canon got its name, believe it or not...